IntellectualSites/documentation/plotsquared/installation/installation.md

 ## Plot Setup

-You can now create the plotworld or setup single plots in an existing world.
-To do the latter, head over [here](../customization/single-plot-area.md).
+You can now create the plotworld or setup [single plots](../customization/single-plot-area.md) in an existing world.

 ### Setup for a default world